canonical/rockcraft/docs/tutorial/django.rst

     The size of the image reported by Docker is the uncompressed size which is larger than the size of the compressed ``.rock`` file.

-Now we're ready to run the rock and test your containerised Django application:
+Now we're ready to run the rock and test the containerised Django application:

 .. literalinclude:: code/django/task.yaml
     :language: text